azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 Your .tf files should look similar to those in <https://github.com/richeney/terraform-lab5>.

-In the next lab we will
+In the next lab we will look at the terraform.tfstate file.

 [◄ Lab 4: Metas](../lab4){: .btn-subtle} [▲ Index](../#lab-contents){: .btn-subtle} [Lab 8: State ►](../lab6){: .btn-success}